WatForm/fortress/DevelopersGuide.md

 * SortInferenceTransformer    @Nancy
     - theory -> theory
+    - purpose:
-    - purpose: infer sorts for more symmetry SymmetryBreaking
+        + infer sorts for more symmetry SymmetryBreaking
     - methods: constants, datatype
     - preconditions: typechecked, !defns
+    - modifies:
-    - modifies: add sorts to signature, changes types of constants/functions in signature; modifies axioms with new sorts
+        + add newly found sorts to signature
+        + changes types of constants/functions in signature
+        + modifies axioms with new sorts
     - postconditions: no change
     - unapply: ??